EvanForsythe/ERCnet/README.md

 *Note that not all of these guidelines are required, but following them minimized the probablity of errors/issues/annoying-quirks when running ERCnet.*
 * Taxon sampling considerations:
     * Number of species to include:
-        * We recommend between 6-20 ingroup taxa, although this range is somewhat arbitrary.
+        * We recommend between 6-35 ingroup taxa, although this range is somewhat arbitrary.
-        * Stay tuned for our upcoming paper (currently in prep) that weighs the tradeoffs in adding more species to an analysis.
+        * For reference, please see [our paper](https://academic.oup.com/mbe/advance-article/doi/10.1093/molbev/msaf089/8115858), which weighs the tradeoffs in adding more species to an analysis.
 This paper will provide a more empirical basis for choosing the nubmer of taxa to include.
     * Which species to include:
         * There isn't a lot of empirical data on how ERCnet works at different levels of divergence, so the choice of which species to include is driven by trying to accomplish the following:
             * Include an outgroup